 The jury must decide whether or not the plaintiff met his or her burden of proof.
 All 12 jurors must agree on the verdict.
 A positive verdict in the plaintiff’s favor will grant you a judgment award deemed appropriate by the jury to make up for your losses.
 The defendant will be legally obligated to pay you this amount.

 A negative verdict will find the defendant not legally responsible for your accident, resulting in no award submitted.
 Your lawyer may then choose to file an appeal.
-Speak to an attorney in Arizona for more details about the personal injury lawsuit process.
+Speak to our Chandler or Scottsdale personal injury attorneys in Arizona for more details about the personal injury lawsuit process.